wp-plugins/wordpress-ecommerce/readme.txt

 = To Set Up And Configure MarketPress =
 * You can find <a href='http://premium.wpmudev.org/project/e-commerce/installation/'>in-depth setup and usage instructions with screenshots here &raquo;</a>

+= Importing products from the WP e-Commerce plugin = As of the 2.1 update you can import products directly into MarketPress from WP e-Commerce 3.8+ (older versions not compatible)

+1. Activate WP e-Commerce and MarketPress plugins
+2. Go to Site Admin>Products>Store Settings and click the tab for "WP e-Commerce Importer"
+3. Select 'Import Now'.
+4. You should see a success message letting you know the process has been completed.

 == Frequently Asked Questions ==

 = Do I need to be a paid WPMU DEV member? =